Lab Test

 The specimen should be frozen (-20°C/-4°F or below) if not analyzed within two hours of collection.

-24-hour Collection: Transport the entire collection in the original collection kit.
+24-Hour Collection: Transport the entire collection in the original collection kit.
 (Minimum: 5 g) Do not add saline or water to liquefy specimen.
 Indicate time and volume.

 Random Collection: Transfer 5 g stool to unpreserved stool transport vial.
 (Minimum: 5 g) Do not add saline or water to liquefy specimen.
 Indicate time and volume.